 Industry comes together to develop first national occupational standard for hydrogen

-Standard will help maintain safety and performance amid shift to net-zero
+National Occupational Standard (NOS) will help maintain safety and performance amid shift to net-zero

 In its role as leading skills specialist for the science and technology sector, Cogent Skills has supported employers by facilitating the development of the NOS.
 The steering group which developed the standard was chaired by the Tank Storage Association and included representatives from Cadent Gas, XPO Logistics, Downstream Oil Distribution Forum and Progressive Energy.